 How?
 There are a lot of great resources out there.
 I got started by reading Suze Orman’s many books but if she isn’t your cup of tea, go to your local library or book store and look for a book that appeals to you (I’ve reviewed a number of personal finance books here).

 Don’t have time to read?
 If you are brand new to the topic, I have found the Popcorn Finance podcast and The Money Girl podcast episodes to be very easy to digest, and there is a huge archive of shows you can search through if you have questions about a particular topic.
 If you are ready for something more advanced, check out Jill on Money with Jill Schlesinger.

 Excuse #3: I Don’t Have the Time or Anyone to Help Me Implement My Plan

-The third excuse I relied on to explain why my financial house was not in order was that I just didn’t have the time to manage it all.
+The third excuse I relied on to explain why my financial house was not in order was that I just didn’t have the time to manage it all by myself.
 Do you know how much time it takes to roll over an IRA from an old employer?
 Or to read a profile of the fund I am invested in and identify how much I am paying in fees?
 Seriously—do you know?
 Because I didn’t.

 Turns out, when I finally got around to it, neither of these or any of the other tasks I had procrastinated doing took as long as I thought they would.
 Nor were they as hard as I thought they would be.